spydaspider/verse-projects/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-Portfolio Mobile.(Middle Section)
+Portfolio Desktop Version

-This project has a headline and some cards for my porfolio website.
+This version of my portfolio looks good on desktop and medium screens as well.
 You can navigate through the pages to get more information about me.